astropy/astroquery/docs/jplhorizons/jplhorizons.rst

    <TableColumns names=('targetname','datetime_jd','datetime_str','H','G','x','y','z','vx','vy','vz','lighttime','range','range_rate')>

 Similar to the other :class:`~astroquery.jplhorizons.HorizonsClass` functions, optional parameters of :meth:`~astroquery.jplhorizons.HorizonsClass.vectors` are ``get_query_payload=True``, which skips the query and only returns the query payload, and ``get_raw_response=True``, which returns the raw query response instead of the astropy table.
 For comets, the options ``closest_apparation`` and ``no_fragments`` are available, which select the closest apparition in time and reject fragments, respectively.
 Note that these options should only be used for comets and will crash the query for other object types.
+Options ``aberrations`` and ``delta_T`` provide different choices for aberration corrections as well as a measure for time-varying differences between TDB and UT time-scales, respectively.

 How to Use the Query Tables